-The site location is presented on Figure 3 (RPS, Sept 2019) and site layout (post redevelopment) in shown in Bettergrows Infrastructure Plan 0011 (May, 2023) (refer to Appendix A).
+The site location is presented on Figure 3 (RPS, Sept 2019) and site layout (post redevelopment) in shown in Bettergrow's Infrastructure Plan 0011 (July 2024) (refer to Appendix A).

-1.2 Document Context.
+1.2 Document Context

-Bettergrow is redeveloping the site to expand the existing resource recovery facility to process up to 200,000 tonnes per annum of organic waste.
+Bettergrow has redeveloped the site to expand the existing resource recovery facility to process up to 200,000 tonnes per annum of organic waste.

-An Environmental Impact Statement (EIS) (RPS, Nov 2019) was developed to assess, and propose mitigation measures for, the environmental and social implications of proceeding with the development to meet the Secretary's Environmental Assessment Requirements (SEARs) for the proposed facility, issued by the Department of Planning and Environment (DP&E) on 11 July 2018.
+An Environmental Impact Statement (EIS) (RPS, Nov 2019) was developed to assess, and propose mitigation measures for the environmental and social implications of proceeding with the development to meet the Secretary's Environmental Assessment Requirements (SEARs) for the proposed facility, issued by the Department of Planning and Environment (DP&E) on 11 July 2018.